rschristopher/ischristtrue.com/src/logos/index.md

     <center>![icon-christ](/images/icon-christ.jpg)</center>

+!!! quote "John 15:16-17"
+    Ye have not chosen me, but I have chosen you, and ordained you, that ye should go and bring forth fruit, and that your fruit should remain: that whatsoever ye shall ask of the Father in my name, he may give it you.
+    These things I command you, that ye love one another.

-Truth is transcendent, and it is objectively knowable through Christ Jesus.
+Truth is transcendent, and objectively knowable through Christ Jesus.
 It was in the person of Christ that knowable objective truth was born, literally, born in Bethlehem.
 The only scholastic invention was the demonic attempt to remove God from truth and epistemology, as if truth was merely an attribute, a human articulation, rather than the person of Christ.